Transport in India: Road

-As per 2017 estimates, the total road length in India is 67,00,000 km; making the Indian road network the second largest road network in the world after the United States.
+As per 2024 estimates, the total road length in India is 67,00,000 km; making the Indian road network the largest road network in the world.
 At 0.66 km of highway per square kilometre of land the density of India's highway network is higher than that of the United States (0.65) and far higher than that of China's (0.16) or Brazil's (0.20).

 India has a network of National Highways connecting all the major cities and state capitals, forming the economic backbone of the country.
 As of 2013, India has a total of 1,61,350 km of National Highways, of which 6,059 km are classified as expressways.
 Although India has large network of four or more lane highways of international quality standards, but without access control (entry/exit control), they are not called as expressways but simply highways.

 As per the National Highways Authority of India, about 66% of freight and 82% passenger traffic is carried by the roads.
 The National Highways carry about 40% of total road traffic, though only about 2% of the road network is covered by these roads.
 Average growth of the number of vehicles has been around 10.16% per annum over recent years.

 India also has many bridges and flyovers in major cities to reduce traffic congestion.
 Some notable projects include Bandra - Worli Sea link in Mumbai and Kathipara Cloverleaf Interchange in Chennai.
 India's metropolitan intra-city average traffic vehicle speed in Delhi was 25 km/h, in Mumbai 20.7 km/h, in Chennai 18.9 km/h and in Kolkata 19.2 km/h, as per a study by Ola Cabs in 2017.

-Under National Highways Development Project (NHDP), work is under progress to equip national highways with at least four lanes; also there is a plan to convert some stretches of these roads to six lanes.
+Under National Highways Development Project (NHDP), work is under progress to equip national highways with at least four lanes; there is also a plan to convert some stretches of these roads to six lanes.
 In recent years construction has commenced on a nationwide system of multi-lane highways, including the Golden Quadrilateral connecting four important metropolitan cities of India (Delhi-Kolkata-Chennai-Mumbai) and North-South and East-West Corridors which link the largest cities in India.

 In 2000, around 40% of villages in India lacked access to all-weather roads and remained isolated during the monsoon season.
 To improve rural connectivity, Pradhan Mantri Gram Sadak Yojana (Prime Minister's Rural Road Program), a project funded by the Central Government with the help of the World Bank, was launched in 2000 to build all-weather roads to connect all habitations with a population of 500 or above (250 or above for hilly areas).

+The Mumbai Trans Harbour Link is the longest sea bridge in India.
+It was inaugurated on 12 January 2024, by Prime Minister Narendra Modi.
+It connects Mumbai with Navi Mumbai.